 Postdoctoral Researcher Member Dues: $35, electronic access to the journal only

 Any postdoctoral researcher engaged in research and/or scholarly training for the purpose of acquiring the professional skills needed to pursue a career path in toxicology or in a related discipline shall be eligible for Postdoctoral Researcher membership upon verification of their status.
 Postdoctoral members may not vote or hold elective office but may participate as an ad hoc member of selected committees.

-A letter from the supervisor is required and will verify that the applicant is actively researching or training for an eventual career in a toxicology-related field.
+A letter from the direct postdoctoral supervisor is required and needs to verify that the applicant is a postdoctoral researcher who is actively researching or training for an eventual career in a toxicology-related field.

 Free Membership, electronic access to the journal only

 Any student engaged in studies leading to a degree in the field of toxicology or a field related to toxicology shall be eligible for Student membership.
 A letter from the academic advisor is required and will verify that the applicant is a student in good standing and is pursing degree work related to toxicology.